final-notice

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool renders demand letter text content as structured JSON without producing a PDF.
-It specifies the exact resource (demand letter text) and action (render as structured JSON), and distinguishes it from the sibling tool 'generate_demand_letter' which likely produces a PDF.
+The description clearly states the tool renders demand letter text content as structured JSON without producing a PDF, and explicitly distinguishes it from the sibling generate_demand_letter by noting it is for review before generating.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.